In this article

-SMART Recovery face-to-face meetings are open to the public and free.
-(A hat is passed around for donations).
+SMART Recovery meetings are free and open to the public (a hat is passed around for donations).
 There are also online SMART meetings.

 They usually run for 90 minutes and follow this outline:

-In addition to face-to-face and daily online meetings, some of these tools and techniques include:
+Aside from face-to-face and daily online meetings, SMART Recovery uses other tools and techniques.
+These include:

-Hierarchy of Values: This tool helps people determine what things are important to them.
-Reconnecting to what is important helps people visualize what they want their future to look like and find the motivation to reach those goals.
+The hierarchy of values helps people determine what things are important to them.
+Reconnecting to what is important helps them visualize what they want their future to look like.

-Stages of Change and Change Plan Worksheets: This technique involves understanding the five stages of change and how to make the changes.
-The five stages include the precontemplation stage, contemplation stage, preparation stage, action stage, and maintenance stage.
+This technique involves understanding the five stages of change and how to make these changes.
+The five stages include:

-SMART Recovery ABC’s: This exercise helps people analyze specific situations and how to modify negative thinking and behavioral patterns.
+This exercise helps people analyze specific situations and modify negative thinking and behavioral patterns.

-SMART Recovery Activities Scale (SRAS): An assessment tool designed to help people see how far they have come in their recovery process.
+An assessment tool designed to help people see how far they have come in their recovery process.
 The SRAS can be a helpful tool for you to track your progress and how you’ve improved throughout your recovery.